Clone a repository first¶

 OpenStack projects can follow different release models.
 The openstack-manuals repo follows two of these models, independent and cycle-with-milestones.

-The docs repo, api-site, follows the independent release model.
+The docs repo and the api-site follow the independent release model.

 To build documentation from a particular release locally, follow these steps.